mk36fyvy/multivitamin/README.md

 ## Further reading

-More information on how to use the module can be found here soon.
+More information on how to use the module can be found [here](multivitaminReadme.pdf).